Cray-HPE/docs-csm/operations/iuf/workflows/backup.md

 # Backup

-This section describes procedures that backup critical state in case it becomes necessary to fall back to previous configurations and software.
+This section describes procedures that back up critical state in case it becomes necessary to fall back to previous configurations and software.

 - [1.
 Backup](#1-backup)
   - [1.1 Slingshot Fabric Manager](#11-slingshot-fabric-manager)